-Scientists at NASA, as well as in the private sector agree that Mars, as well as other human space exploration programs are within our reach—but it is crucial that Americans lead in these efforts.
+Scientists at NASA, as well as in the private sector, agree that Mars and other human space exploration programs are within our reach—but it is crucial that Americans lead in these efforts.

 Mars is reported to have vast quantities of carbon, nitrogen, hydrogen and oxygen– readily accessible to those who are willing to apply their skills, in support of discovery– and in support of developing technologies for the benefit of humanity.

-While some may argue that there are vast uninhabited lands in every continent on Earth, that could be turned into new frontiers– the fact is that this has not proven to be a strong enough motivation for expansion, or human population growth.
+While some may argue that there are vast uninhabited lands in every continent on Earth, that could be turned into new frontiers of scientific exploration– the fact is that this has not proven to be a strong enough motivation for expansion, or human population growth.